Amazon driver found dead after suspected dog attack in Missouri

-EXCELSIOR SPRINGS, Mo.
-(WDAF) — A driver delivering for Amazon was found dead after a suspected dog attack in Missouri on Monday night.
+A driver delivering for Amazon was found dead after a suspected dog attack in Missouri on Monday night, KTLA sister station WDAF reports.

 Ray County sheriff’s deputies responded to a call about an Amazon truck that had been parked in front of a house off Highway O for several hours in the area of Excelsior Springs.